squidfunk/mkdocs-material/docs/insiders/index.md

   [squidfunk's sponsor profile]: https://github.com/sponsors/squidfunk

-## Available features
+## What's in for me?

-The following features are solely available via Material for MkDocs Insiders:
+The moment you [become a sponsor][how to become a sponsor], you'll get __immediate access to many additional features__ that you can start using right away, and which are currently exclusively available to sponsors:

 <div class="mdx-columns" markdown>